mattobrien415/blog/content/sport/sport_005.md

 ![half-donut-gif](https://github.com/mobbSF/blog/blob/master/images/fosberry/half-donut-gif.gif?raw=true)

-This is exactly the same thing that Fosbury did with the bar, but now the other guy's shin is going through your center of mass.
+This is exactly the same thing that Fosbury did with the bar, but now the shorter guy's shin is going through the tall guy's center of mass.
 And missing.

 The advantage of *not* having to move your center of mass:

-* It costs less energy
+* This costs less energy
-* It takes less time
+* This takes less time
 As a result, you can counterattack immediately because you are in position to do so.

 I recommend to anyone at any level to add the Donut Defense to their shadowboxing and sparring.
 It's super simple.
 It's a good alternative to checking and catching.
 And it just makes a ton of sense from both theortical and practical perspectives.